Parietal-INRIA/fmralign/README.md

 ### Documentation

-You can found a theoretical introduction to functional alignment at https://parietal-inria.github.io/fmralign-docs, a user guide and some examples on how to use the package.
+You can found an introduction to functional alignment, a user guide and some examples on how to use the package at https://parietal-inria.github.io/fmralign-docs.

 ## License